sghpjuikit/player/app/documentation/README.md

   This application does open a network port for the sole reason of communicating among its app instances on the same machine (`Java RMI`).
 - does not collect any data (to help improve the UX or any other nonsense like that) except generating standard logs.
   These logs may be essential for bug reporting, should a user open an issue.
-These (if accessed) can be used to trace user activity (to an extend, and depending on logging settings), but only user can share the log files, as application never reads them.
+These (if accessed) can be used to trace user activity (to an extent, and depending on logging settings), but only user can share the log files, as application never reads them.

   This may not apply to the underlying `VLC` player doing the actual playback and this application is unaware and does not attempt to prevent it from its own logging.